josephg/egwalker-paper/reg-text.typ

 While advancing/retreating we cannot look up a target record by its index.
 Instead, we maintain a second B-tree, mapping from each event's ID to the target record.
 The mapping stores a value depending on the type of the event:

 - For delete events, we store the ID of the character deleted by the event.
-- For insert events, we store a pointer to the leaf node in the first B-tree which contains the corresponding record.
+- For insert events, we store a pointer to the leaf node in the first B-tree that contains the corresponding record.
 When nodes in the first B-tree are split, we update the pointers in the second B-tree accordingly.

-On every $sans("apply")(e)$, after updating the sequence as above, we update this mapping based on the event.
+On every $sans("apply")(e)$, after updating the sequence as above, we update this mapping.
-When we subsequently perform a $sans("retreat")(e)$ or $sans("advance")(e)$, that event $e$ must have already been applied, and hence $e.italic("id")$ must appear in this mapping.
+When we subsequently call $sans("retreat")(e)$ or $sans("advance")(e)$, that event $e$ must have already been applied, and hence $e.italic("id")$ must appear in this mapping.
 This map allows us to advance or retreat in logarithmic time.

 == Clearing the internal state <clearing>